-Consumer interest organisations could do more on testing for a good price / quality ratio.
+Consumer interest organizations could do more on testing for a good price / quality ratio.
 Around daily walking many products and services are now available, waiting to be tested.
 They can be part of consumer surveys and stimulate demand.

 As a group you can follow a course on journalistic skills.
 Learning how to create publicity and support.
 How to tell nice stories on walking.
 And how to tackle medialogics.

 More people encouraging daily walking is a bonus to all.
 This book is a homage to walkability.
 But author and expert Derk van der Laan also presents a wake-up call.
 He writes about how your mind and body benefit from simple walking.
 How to save money and increase business opportunities; how governments define and encourage walking.
 How citizens take initiative.
 What needs to be done to get more attention to walking and sustain it.
 Buy the book, for yourself or as a present.